 Unfortunately not.
 The MSU Hilleman Scholars Program is only open to incoming undergraduate students who graduated in 2020 from a Montana High School.

 Unfortunately not.
 The MSU Hilleman Scholars Program is only open to incoming resident undergraduate students.

 Only students who graduated from high school in Montana in 2020 and have Montana residency are eligible.

 If you’ve been invited to apply for the MSU Hilleman Scholars Program, you simply need complete the online application, including your application essay.
 We’ll contact your counselor or teacher of significance for a reference.

 The scholarship is worth $4,000 per year for four years, for a total of $16,000.
 Additionally, for attending the Summer Success Academy, you’ll receive $2,000 ($1,000 stipend and $1,000 to be applied to your fall semester tuition).
-If you complete the academy with a satisfactory participation record and a 3.0 GPA in your math and writing classes, you’ll be eligible for a bonus of up to $2,000 to be used for educational expenses ($500 cash bonus, plus the opportunity to triple the bonus through the MESA Program).
+If you complete the academy with a satisfactory participation record and a 3.0 GPA in your math and writing classes, you’ll be eligible for a bonus of up to $500 to be used for educational expenses.
 And if you meet all the requirements of the program, you can earn a further $3,000 ($1,000 per year for the first three years) to be used toward a group study abroad trip at the end of your junior year.
 To serve as many students as possible fitting our eligibility criteria, Hilleman Scholars Program scholarships cannot be "stacked" or combined with other scholarship monies such as those provided by the Horatio Alger Scholars Program.